 How To Survive The Movie Business

-There are several disruptions in the movie business that will likely continue.
-These business declines are worth knowing so you can avoid common pitfalls in your plan on surviving in the movie business:
+Several disruptions in the movie business will likely continue.
+These business declines are worth knowing so you can avoid common pitfalls in your plan to survive in the movie business:

 Things To Focus On

 Some of the above points are obvious.
-But it’s surprising just how many industry pros fail to think about this stuff.
+But it's surprising how many industry pros fail to think about this.

-As the industry changes and physical media disappears, there are plenty of great opportunities for those in the industry to seize upon.
+As the industry changes and physical media disappears, there are plenty of great opportunities for those in the industry to seize.
 Here are some things to think about as you push forward:

 Sure.
 Things are changing.
 And you’ll have to adapt if you want to survive the movie business.

-Despite this disruption, some things will always stay the same.
+Despite this disruption, until AI starts making movies, some things will always stay the same.
 Filmmakers will need to bring a story to life.
 And filmmakers will need to connect stories with audiences.
-To achieve these goals, filmmakers will still need to cultivate good relationships with recognizable talent, and figure out how to get a crew and equipment.
+To achieve these goals, filmmakers must cultivate good relationships with recognizable talent and determine how to get a crew and equipment.

 If you like this philosophy, you’ll love Filmmaking Stuff HQ.